 This is the second of the four-year sequence for all students and emphasizes a strong development of the ideas of Geometry.
 The course prepares students for geometric thinking and refines probability and Algebra skills.
 Students who successfully complete this course will go on to take Algebra 2.
-Prerequisite(s): Signature of current Math teacher is required on registration form -AND- Algebra I (C or better recommended).
+Prerequisite(s): Signature of current Math teacher is required on registration form -AND- Algebra I.